Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 As if on cue, her daughter snorted her way into the conversation.
 Translated into mommy-language, Alie said that she was ready to eat.

 She slid into the tent and picked her up.
-Discreetly, she covered Alie’s head with a blanket, undid the strap on her bikini top and felt the magic, her three month old suckling contentedly at her breast.
+Discreetly, she covered Alie’s head with a blanket, undid the strap on her bikini top and felt the magic, her three month old suckling contentedly on her breast.
 A maternal glow sprung up from deep within her, feeding her soul just as surely as she now fed her daughter.

 What a miracle, to have a strong, gentle, adoring man like Adam with whom to fall in love.
 They’d had a baby, a tiny spirit that made them laugh and cry and feel things for her – and each other – that seemed theirs alone.

 The physical pain and mental anguish her attacker had visited upon her subsided.
 The betrayal of a peer was forgotten.
 In their place, the beauty of her life with this man, and this child, washed rhythmically over her in harmony with the waves nearby.
-No matter what she did for a living, and what it did to her, in her heart she was a mom, and had a wonderful husband.
+No matter what she did for a living, and what it did to her, in her heart she was a mom, and a wife.